seanmtracey/CineList-API/README.md

 # CineList API
-A Node.js that provides the data that powers cinelist.co.uk.
+A Node.js that provides the data that powers [cinelist.co.uk](http://www.cinelist.co.uk).

-Location information is retreived using postcodes.io and OpenStreetMap's Nominatim service.
+Location information is retreived using [postcodes.io](http://postcodes.io/) and [OpenStreetMap's Nominatim](http://wiki.openstreetmap.org/wiki/Nominatim) service.
-Cinema information is parsed from FindAnyFilm.co.uk and returns Cinema listings based on a location.
+Cinema information is parsed from [FindAnyFilm.com](http://www.findanyfilm.com/) and returns Cinema listings based on a location.

 ## Building + Running